Adroiti/docs-for-code-review-tools/tfsec/google-compute-no-project-wide-ssh-keys.md

-Pattern: Use of project-wide SSH keys
+Pattern: Use of project-wide SSH keys for Google Compute

 Issue: -